ngzh-luke/muict-498prj-ictchat/README.md

 9. check out the running application on browser by navigate to the given URL from the terminal.

 ## Instructions (Docker)

+0. make sure you have specified all key-value pairs in `.env` file and backend server is running.

 1. change working directory on terminal using `cd` command to where the project is saved.